opsdroid/opsdroid/docs/examples/stocks-portfolio.md

 ### Receiving Input

-Now we have to collect what the bot will receive, we will be doing this by first creating a class that inherits the Skill class.
+Now we have to collect what the bot will receive and we will be doing this by first creating a class that inherits the Skill class.
 Inside we will be using the special opsdroid function which is `@match_regex`.
 This function will send the message, and to collect the input we will be using `(.*)` beside the message, like this `@match_regex(r"Stock: (.*)")`.
 We will then be accessing it with `message.regex.group(1)`.
-We can now assign what we receive from the bot.
+We can now assign what we received from the bot.

 The `StockSkill` class should look something like this: